 A real Tesla challenger has arrived — Waymo’s Self Driving Jaguar I-Pace

-Waymo cars are no more ugly with the introduction of all-electric Jaguar I-Pace compact SUV as their premium self driving vehicle.
+Waymo cars are no more ugly with the introduction of the all-electric Jaguar I-Pace compact SUV as their premium self-driving vehicle.
 Waymo broke the news yesterday that should make electric vehicle enthusiasts very excited.

-Waymo made their first self driving car in 2009 and are continually working to improve the technology as their AI computers learn more with each mile traveled.
+Waymo made their first self-driving car in 2009 and is continually working to improve the technology as their AI computers learn more with each mile traveled.

 To challenge Tesla vehicles ‘self-driving technology’ is the biggest hurdle for any manufacture — & Jaguar Land Rover has made a good attempt in overcoming the obstacle.

 Waymo released the following video (looks like a CG render) of the self-driving I-Pace yesterday in a tweet.

 A recent data comparison, we did between Tesla Model X and I-Pace showed two major missing pieces from Jaguar’s electric-car puzzle — ‘self-driving tech’ & ‘high powered charging network’ — now the only missing piece is the charging network as the vehicle is capable of accepting up-to 100kW DC charge rate.